Carp are one of the most common fish species in the world and are found throughout Asia, Europe, and the United States.

 Once you’ve caught a carp that’s the size that you want to eat, you need to bleed the meat.

 Once the bleeding is done, get the carp on ice as soon as possible.
-This acts to retard the movement of any remaining blood into the meat and keep it fresh.
+This acts to retard the movement of any remaining blood into the meat and keep it fresh and give you the best carp taste possible.

 Killing the fish quickly also minimizes the production of stress chemicals that make the meat taste bad.